 The notes will be our unsecured, senior subordinated obligations and will rank junior in right of payment to all of our other senior indebtedness and will rank equal in right of payment to all of our other senior subordinated indebtedness, if any.
 The notes will effectively rank junior to our existing and future secured indebtedness to the extent of the assets securing such indebtedness.
 In addition, we conduct a significant portion of our business operations through our subsidiaries.
 The notes will effectively rank junior to all existing and future indebtedness and other liabilities, including trade payables, of our subsidiaries.
-See "Risk Factors - Risks Relating to the Notes - The notes are unsecured and are expressly and structurally subordinated to all of our senior debt," "- We are a holding company, and we may not have access to the cash that is needed to make payments on the notes."
+See "Risk Factors - Risks Relating to the Notes - The notes are unsecured and rank junior to all of our senior debt and the indebtedness and other liabilities including trade payables, of our subsidiaries and are subordinated to all secured debt as to the assets securing such debt," "- We are a holding company, and we may not have access to the cash that is needed to make payments on the notes."

-As of September 30, 2003, after giving pro forma effect to the Transactions, we would have had an aggregate of \$477.9 million of senior indebtedness outstanding, of which \$476.7 million would be secured senior indebtedness, and we would have had no senior subordinated indebtedness other than the notes, and \$148.3 million of availability under our senior secured revolver.
-In addition, as of September 30, 2003, after giving pro forma effect to the Transactions, our subsidiaries would have had an aggregate of \$652.7 million of indebtedness and other liabilities outstanding.
+As of September 30, 2003, after giving pro forma effect to the Transactions, we would have had an aggregate of \$428.2 million of senior indebtedness outstanding, of which \$426.9 million would be secured senior indebtedness, and we would have had no senior subordinated indebtedness other than the notes, and \$198 million of availability under our senior secured revolver.
+In addition, as of September 30, 2003, after giving pro forma effect to the Transactions, our subsidiaries would have had an aggregate of \$602.7 million of indebtedness and other liabilities outstanding.